xmah-p/PKU-PintOS/docs/p3a.md

 >If you have any preliminary comments on your submission, notes for the TAs, please give them here.

-All tests specified in the Lab 3a documentation have passed.
+All tests specified in the Lab 3a documentation have passed (tested for multiple times).

 >Please cite any offline or online sources you consulted while preparing your submission, other than the Pintos documentation, course text, lecture notes, and course staff.